Director, Music Program

 - Director, Music Program; Applied Music Program

-Cellist Nancy Jo Snider is the Director of the Music Program at American University where she received the Outstanding Teacher of the Year in an Adjunct Appointment Award in 2005.
+Ms. Snider is proud to be the Director of the Music Program at American University where she received the Outstanding Teacher of the Year in an Adjunct Appointment Award in 2005.
 Currently, she serves on the full-time music faculty of American where she holds the position of Senior Professorial Lecturer.
-She is active as a performer, educator and administrator in the Washington, DC area.

 BM, Cello Performance, The Catholic University of America (cum laude)